nedelinameto/chatai-guides/ChatGPT-guide.md

 Before using ChatGPT, go to your profile and select **Personalize**.

 It's important to give ChatGPT instructions on how you want it to chat with you.

-What do you do Section?
+What Do You Do Section?
-Describe your role , expertize, etc, so the answers can be tailored to you.
+Describe your role, expertise, etc., so the answers can be tailored to you.
-Sample: Software engineer, Project manager, Business owner.
+Sample: Software Engineer, Project Manager, Business Owner.

-What Traits Should ChatGPT have?
+What Traits Should ChatGPT Have?
 Give instructions on how you want ChatGPT to respond to you.

-Sample Example instructions:
+Sample Example Instructions:

 - Be very science-oriented, not very verbose.
 - Write in a direct, personable, and casual tone.